apache/hadoop/hadoop-submarine/hadoop-submarine-core/src/site/markdown/QuickStart.md

 ```$xslt
 usage: job run

+ -framework <arg>             Framework to use.
+                              Valid values are: tensorflow, pytorch.
+                              The default framework is Tensorflow.
  -checkpoint_path <arg>       Training output directory of the job, could
                               be local or other FS directory.
 This
                               typically includes checkpoint files and